yesfemmes/yesfemmes/_issues/fandom/meditation-in-the-institute-for-llonely-creole-girls.md

 <p>The first time I remember a novena was when a beauty queen was in a porno with another beauty and
 some white man that probably, definitely, one or both of them loved.
 You know marriage, #power couple, all that.</p>
-<p>Perhaps I shouldn’t say this out loud, after all her mother prayer 9 days x 9 nights x 9 lifetimes
+<p>Perhaps I shouldn’t say this out loud, after all her mother prayed 9 days x 9 nights x 9 lifetimes
 to undo the images &mdash;</p>
 <p>What if being the image that gives pleasure is pleasurable?
 I don’t know.
 Not a thing I’ve heard the
 participants talk about, the pleasure of being seen – after all it was a violation but...</p>